xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 ### Invalid Signature.
 A sealed resource is missing or invalid.

-If the upload to iTunes fails with an error similar "Invalid Signature.
-A sealed resource is missing or invalid." it may happen because the export archive command is not receiving the option `-exportOptionsPlist`.
-Make sure that you are set it and the path to the file passed is OK.
+If the upload to iTunes fails with an error similar to "Invalid Signature.
+A sealed resource is missing or invalid.", it may happen because the export archive command is not receiving the option `-exportOptionsPlist`.
+Make sure that you have set it and the path to the file passed is OK.
 The full error message is:

 {% highlight text %}
 parameter ErrorMessage = ERROR ITMS-90035: "Invalid Signature.
 A sealed resource is missing or invalid.
 Make sure you have signed your application with a distribution certificate, not an ad hoc certificate or a development certificate.
 Verify that the code signing settings in Xcode are correct at the target level (which override any values at the project level).
 Additionally, make sure the bundle you are uploading was built using a Release target in Xcode, not a Simulator target.
 If you are certain your code signing settings are correct, choose "Clean All" in Xcode, delete the "build" directory in the Finder, and rebuild your release target.
 For more information, please consult https://developer.apple.com/library/ios/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html